This page was reviewed under our medical and editorial policy by

 After a cancer diagnosis, the next step is to connect with the right specialized oncologist, who may work in coordination with an obstetrician-gynecologist throughout the pregnancy and after delivery, too.

-Treatment plans depend on many factors, including:
+Treatment plans for pregnant patients depend on many factors, including:

-While treating cancer as early as possible is the approach most often used with people who aren’t pregnant, it’s often advised that women wait until their second trimester of pregnancy to begin treatment—since the first few months are crucial for the development of the fetus.
+While treating cancer as early as possible is the approach most often used with people who aren’t pregnant, it’s often advised that women wait until their second trimester of pregnancy to begin treatment, since the first few months are crucial for the development of the fetus.
 For patients with early-stage cancer, doctors may even recommend delaying treatment until after the baby is born.

 Keeping the mother healthy is just as important as keeping the unborn baby healthy.
 Unfortunately, cancer during pregnancy may pose many risks to both.
 While cancer may not directly impact the fetus, it may be detrimental to the woman diagnosed, especially if the cancer has reached an advanced stage.
 Doctors typically have to weigh two major factors: the benefit to the patient’s health and the risk to her unborn baby.

-If the cancer has spread, or metastasized, then the patient may require immediate treatment for the best chance of survival.
+If the cancer has spread, or metastasized, the patient may require immediate treatment for the best chance of survival.
 This, unfortunately, may pose risks to the fetus.
 Ending a pregnancy early is not usually advised unless the mother’s health is in critical condition.
 It’s important for the patient to discuss the risks with her cancer care team, so she fully understands the options.

 Being pregnant and undergoing cancer treatment are both difficult on their own, but the combination may feel stressful and overwhelming.
 Mental well-being is crucial.
 Whether the patient joins a support group or visits a therapist, it’s important to prioritize emotional health just as much as physical health.